The 5 Senses Worksheets

 Can you smell, hear, touch, taste and see things?
 Good.
 That means your 5 senses are working just fine.
 Can you imagine what life would be like if you couldn’t do one or more of these things?

 These free printable 5 Senses Worksheets help you learn more about your body.
+For more interesting combos of fun and learning try our cool 5 senses activities and printable science worksheets for your child.

 What are the 5 senses?